julialj95/langrec-api/README.md

 ## Endpoints that require Authentication

 Closed endpoints require a valid Token to be included in the header of the request.
-Token can be access from login request.

 Get saved resources : GET /api/resources/saved-resources